-An AON reset is the widest reset on the FE310-G003, and resets all state except for the JTAG debug interface.
+An AON reset is the widest reset on the FE310-G000, and resets all state except for the JTAG debug interface.

-An AON reset can be triggered by an on-chip power-on reset (POR) circuit when power is first applied to the AON domain, an external active-low reset pin (erst_n), a debug unit reset (ndreset), or expiration of the watchdog timer (wdogrst).
+An AON reset can be triggered by an external active-low reset pin (erst_n), or expiration of the watchdog timer (wdogrst).